|

 We believe these core values come

-This mean that even if something goes against our core values, we have no right
+This means that even if something goes against our core values, we have no right

 way to respect people’s differing opinions; even if we dislike their views.